 Problem statement

-As you may know that this blog was started on basis of Learn Next.js Tutorial.
-That guide has already provided an excellent explanation on SEO.
-But the blog is missing SEO because it's Markdown only blog.
-So based on that I've prepared following list of feature I want at least for now:
+As you may know that this blog was started based on the Learn Next.js Tutorial.
+That guide has already provided an excellent explanation of SEO.
+But the blog is missing SEO because it’s a Markdown-only blog.
+So based on that, I’ve prepared the following list of features I want at least for now:

 - Dynamic Sitemap